Nature Energy: Adapting to Meet our Growing Thirst for Energy

 Next generation energy technologies and solutions

 Nature Energy is a thematic, online-only journal that explores all aspects of technical and applied sciences, social and behavioural sciences, economics, policy and modelling as they relate to energy.
-It overlaps with all five pillars of the Springer Nature Grand Challenges programme, exploring approaches to energy generation, storage, distribution and the impact of these on society and the planet.
+It overlaps with many of Springer Nature's Sustainable Development programme goals, exploring approaches to energy generation, storage, distribution and the impact of these on society and the planet.

 Covering subjects as wide-ranging as solar energy, biofuels, batteries, energy justice, market economics for technologies and tariffs, and meeting UN SDG targets, Nature Energy is multi-disciplinary at its core.
 There are parallels between some of the journal’s areas of focus and the UN Sustainable Development Goals framework, in particular SDG 7: Affordable and clean energy, with some of its published research feeding into this area.